yunophilic/Gamma-Music-Manager/README.md

 # CMPT 373 Team Gamma - Music Management System

 This is our Music Management application written in Java 8.
-This program will allow you to play your MP3 files, manage where they are located and edit their metadata.
+This program allows you to play your MP3 files, manage where they are located and edit their metadata.
+We currently do not support Linux or Mac OSX.

 ___